-Rationale: Following an AMI, a remodeling process is initiated that may ultimately lead to the development of congestive heart failure (HF), which is the leading admission diagnosis for hospitalization in the United States and carries a 50% five-year mortality rate.
-Experience with delayed cell delivery (two to three weeks post-AMI) is limited.
+Rationale: Following an AMI, a remodeling process is initiated that may ultimately lead to the development of heart failure (HF) which is the leading admission diagnosis for hospitalization in the United States and carries a 50%, five-year mortality rate.
+The shortage of donor hearts limits the utility of cardiac transplantation, the only curative procedure available.
+Several previous studies have demonstrated that autologous BMMNC delivered in the immediate post-infarction period improve myocardial function.
+However, these early findings are not universally accepted.
+The proposed clinical research will use a randomized, blinded, 2x2 factorial placebo-controlled clinical study to assess the effect of autologous BMMNC administration and the timing of that administration in 120 patients following AMI.